 This prevents it from washing ashore and drying out in the sun (though occasionally they break free — hence why you might stumble across one on the beach from time to time!)

-Inside each pouch is an embryonic fluid which nourishes and protects the eggs as they develop.
+Inside each pouch is an embryonic fluid that nourishes and protects the eggs as they develop.
 Normally by late spring the embryos have developed the earliest stages of their shell, which is called a protoconch.

 When ready to start lives of their own, the juvenile whelks escape by punching holes in the case and crawling out onto the sea bottom.
 And the cycle of whelk life begins again!